MonicBuilder/Monic/README.md

 ### Conditional build

-In the build process can be defined boolean flags that define whether or not to include selected code sections.
+In the build process can be defined special flags that define whether or not to include selected code sections.

 ```js
 //#set flag